Podium orchestrations provide an easy way to create, visualize and monitor cross-channel triggered campaigns for each

 Viewing Podium Insights

 Podium Insights are available for the entire orchestration and for every automation within the orchestration.
-Once an orchestration is published, enabled and sending, you can gain insights into its performance all the way down to individual automation components.
+Once an orchestration is published, enabled and sending, you can gain insight into its performance all the way down to individual automation components.

 Goal performance will be displayed at the top of an orchestration page.
 Results can be viewed as total or unique values and applied to the current version only, or aggregates, which includes past versions of the orchestration.